 Just then the little girl stepped from behind the mother.
 On her feet were a pair of way too big woman's shoes.
 Perhaps it was the hopelessness of the situation, his own stupidity and the sight of those little legs, rising like two bramble sticks from the bashed and broken shoes that made him laugh.
 A loud, chest-heaving laugh that eased his stomach a bit.
 His laughter had not subsided when the woman clutching the child on her hip, came forward.
+Her voice is barely above a whisper but there is no mistaking its urgency.

 "Please, sir.
 Not me.
 I am still breast feeding.
 Take her.
 Take my daughter."